Bigraded differential algebra for vertex algebra complexes: Bigraded differential algebras associated to a vertex algebra

 From the last equations we obtain

 Note that we have extra conditions following from the last identities: $n_0+1 \ge 0$, $m_0-1 \ge 0$.
-The conditions above for indexes express the double grading condition for the bicomplexes \eqref{bigcomplex} and \eqref{shortseq}.
+The conditions above for indexes express the double grading condition for the bicomplex.
 As a result, we have a system in integer variables satisfying the grading conditions above.
-Consequently applying corresponding derivatives we obtain the full structure of differential relations
+Consequently acting by corresponding coboundary operators we obtain the full structure of differential relations

-where $\alpha_i \in C^{n_i}_{m_i}(V, W)$, and $n_i$, $m_i$, $i\ge 2$ satisfy relations
+where $\alpha_i \in C^{n_i}_{m_i}$, and $n_i$, $m_i$, $i\ge 2$ satisfy relations

-The sequence of relations \eqref{ogromno} does not cancel until the conditions on indeces given above fullfil. \end{proof} Thus, we see that the orthogonality condition for the bicomplexes \eqref{bigcomplex} and \eqref{shortseq} together with the action of coboundary operators $\delta^n_m$ and $\delta^2_{\frac{1}{2}}$, and the multiplication formulas \eqref{product}--\eqref{leibniz0}, define a differential algebra depending on vertex algebra elements and formal parameters.
-In particular, in that way we obtain the generators and commutation relations for a continual Lie algebra $\mathcal G(V)$ (a generalization of ordinary Lie algebras with continual space of roots, c.f. \cite{saver}) with the continual root space represented by a grading-restricted vertex algebra $V$. \begin{proposition} For the bicomplex \eqref{bigcomplex} the generators

-with $i \ge 0$, and commutation relations \eqref{ogromno} form a continual Lie algebra $\mathcal G(V)$ with a root space provided by the grading-restricted vertex algebra $V$. \end{proposition} \begin{proof} With the redefinition (we suppress here the dependence on vertex algebra elements and formal parameters),